 Dr. Lynne McFarland, PhD, a researcher and professor at the VA Puget Sound Healthcare System and the University of Washington, in Seattle, Washington, has published a number of review papers on treatment of C-diff with probiotics.
 She describes a meta-analysis of six randomized controlled trials using probiotics combined with one of the two standard antibiotics to treat C-diff.
 The results showed that probiotics, in general, significantly reduced the risk of C-diff infection.

 - In one of the trials that was analyzed, patients with C-diff randomly received either a combination treatment of the antibiotic vancomycin and the probiotic Saccharomyces boulardii (1 g/day for 4 weeks) or vancomycin and placebo.
-Patients treated with the probiotic were significantly less likely to experience a recurrence of C-diff compared with those treated with vancomycin and placebo (16.7% vs. 50% recurrence rate, respectively).
+Patients treated with the probiotic were significantly less likely to experience a recurrence of C-diff compared with those treated with vancomycin and placebo (16.7 percent vs. 50 percent recurrence rate, respectively).

 - In another study that was analyzed, patients taking antibiotics for various infections (not C-diff) received either a probiotic drink mix (Actimel drink by Danone, Paris, France) or a placebo drink along with their antibiotic.
 None of those in the probiotic group contracted a C-diff infection, while 17% of those in the placebo group did.